Ready, set, go!

 - Official scores from a placement test such as the ACT or SAT.
 If you scored below an 18 on the ACT in English, a 20 in reading, or a 19 in math, you'll need to take the Wonderlic test.
 Wonderlic is free for first-time takers.

-Students who have attended BCTC before and have sat out for at least a semester need to provide:
+Returning BCTC students who have sat out for at least one semester due to academic suspension must:

 Students who have started their college course work at another college or university need to provide: